-Screeners.com now supports Multifactor Authentication (MFA) logins for selected shows.
-If a show is MFA-locked, meaning that the show requires MFA to be viewed, your viewers must install an authentication application on their phone or tablet to generate and enter a verification code which will grant them access to the show.
+Screeners.com now supports Multifactor Authentication (MFA) logins for selected Titles.
+If a Title is MFA-locked, meaning that the Title requires MFA to be viewed, your viewers must install an authentication application on their phone or tablet to generate and enter a verification code which will grant them access to the Title.

 What is (MFA) Multi-Factor Authentication?

 Multi-factor authentication uses an authenticator app (such as Authy or Google Authenticator) as a second protective layer for secured content.
 This app is installed on your phone or tablet, and it pairs with your Screeners.com account for a more secure method of identity verification.